 There’s a touch of Old World glamour to the Cape Royale—the imposing facade, the dramatic lobby, the bellmen in top hats—but just when you start to wonder if the whole experience is going to be resolutely old-school, you’ll find yourself pleasantly surprised by the sleek rooms.
-They feature contemporary furniture, stainless-steel kitchens, and a soothing palette of mostly grays and whites with the occasional punch of lime green or scarlet.
-It’s also the site of one of Cape Town’s liveliest restaurants, so be prepared to rub elbows with local movers and shakers at the Banting Kitchen.
+They feature contemporary furniture, granite and porcelain bathrooms, and a soothing palette of mostly grays and whites with the occasional punch of lime green or aqua blue.
+It’s also the site of six restaurants, cafes, and bars, each with its own theme, from Italian cuisine to healthy eating to Thai or Middle Eastern fare.

-The city’s best beaches and nightlife—not to mention the dazzling Greenpoint Stadium, erected for the 2010 World Cup and now the site of many a mega-concert and local soccer match—are minutes away.
+The city’s best beaches and nightlife—not to mention Green Point's dazzling Cape Town Stadium, erected for the 2010 World Cup and now the site of many a mega-concert and local soccer match—are minutes away.

 Have you been here?
 Share a tip or a photo with fellow travelers.